 This created an opportune moment for the UN Global Compact to help shape the future priorities of the UN and to prepare for supporting the implementation of the Sustainable Development Goals (SDGs) which were the culmination of this process.
 The new SDG framework builds on the MDGs.
 However, attempts to broaden the scope to include a range of economic and environmental objectives alongside traditional development objectives such as health and education has taken place.
 The SDGs lay out goals towards a more a peaceful, better governed and inclusive society.
 For the past several years, the UN Global Compact has played an important role in bringing business perspectives to the process of shaping the SDGs and will continue to support companies in implementing them.

-For example, the UN Global Compact has developed:
+To support companies in implementing the SDGs, the UN Global Compact has for example developed:

 The Post-2015 Business Engagement Architecture